 Keeping your phone in good condition will not only extend the life of it, but it will also keep the resale value reasonable.

 Try an extended phone battery

-If you’re hesitant to try a smartphone because of of the poor battery life, consider purchasing an extended battery for your phone.
+If you’re hesitant to try a smartphone because of the poor battery life, consider purchasing an extended battery for your phone.
 Companies like Zero Lemon sell extended batteries that are compatible with select smartphones, such as select Samsung Galaxy models and LG Optimus G Pro.